mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 - Run a database with Podman container running H2
 - Connect application with database usingg same networking logic as Docker

-No part of the original architecture needed to change.